Cal vs. Arizona NCAA Football Odds, Plays and Insights | November 6, 2021

 Arizona Stats and Trends

-- Arizona has played eight games, with four wins against the spread.
+- Arizona has four wins against the spread in eight games this year.

-- The Wildcats have an ATS record of 4-1 in their five games when underdogs by 10 points or more this year.
+- The Wildcats have an ATS record of 4-1 in their five games when underdogs by 9 points or more this season.

-- Arizona's games this year have hit the over on three of eight set point totals (37.5%).
+- Arizona has hit the over in 37.5% of its opportunities this season (three times in eight games with a set point total).

-- This season the Wildcats put up seven fewer points per game (16.8) than the Golden Bears give up (23.8).
+- The Wildcats rack up seven fewer points per game (16.8) than the Golden Bears give up (23.8).

-- When Arizona totals more than 366.4 yards, the team is 3-0 against the spread and 0-3 overall.
+- Arizona is 3-0 against the spread and 0-3 overall when the team totals over 366.4 yards.

-- This season the Wildcats have turned the ball over 17 times, five more than the Golden Bears' takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.